Imagine a hospital that not only understands your questions and concerns, it can respond to them.

 Some of this information already exists, and some of it we are our currently working with volunteer patients and their families to collect.

-Watch the video to see a example of how we hope the final solution will be integrated into the patient journey through the hospital.
+Watch the video to see a example of how we hope the final solution could be integrated into the patient journey through the hospital.

 When will the cognitive hospital become a reality?